Soccera1/pif-gtk/README.md

 ### GTK Version

-Run `pif-gtk` to start the graphical interface.
+Run `pif-gtk` from an application launcher to start the graphical interface.

 ## Features